The foundation

 Much of the financial advice available in the UK is based on rules of thumb and estimation.

-We build a year-by-year projection of your income, capital, expenditure and major life events, running across the next thirty or forty years.
+We build a year-by-year projection of your income, capital, expenditure and major life events, running across your lifetime.
 We then stress-test it: what if markets fall significantly in the early years?
-What if you live to 95?
+What if you live to 100?
 What if the business sells for less than you hoped, or more?

 The model does not predict the future.
 It tells you which decisions are genuinely robust and which ones rely on circumstances going in your favour.
-That is the difference between a plan and a set of assumptions.
+It is the difference between having a plan versus making a set of assumptions.

 Common questions